little-world/rust-course/src/19-unsafe-rust-patterns.md

 - Use transmute sparingly and correctly
 - Build safe APIs that encapsulate unsafe internals

-**The golden rule**: Unsafe code is not about being unsafe—it's about maintaining safety invariants that the compiler cannot verify.
+**The golden rule**: Unsafe code is not about being unsafe.
+It's about maintaining safety invariants that the compiler cannot verify.
 Every unsafe block should have a comment explaining why it's correct.
 If you can't explain why it's safe, it probably isn't.

 ## Pattern 1: Raw Pointer Manipulation